Networking-for-Arduino/Arduino-Networking-API/ArduinoNetAPIDev.md

 Methods implementing Stream (available(), read(), peek()) should not have any timeout.
 If data are not available, the method should return immediately.
 Users can use Stream methods with timeout if they want to wait for data (readBytes, parse, find, ...).
 Stream has setTimeout to set timeout for these methods.

 Method `available` doesn't have to return the final count of available bytes.
-I data are available in the receive buffer, it can return their count.
+If data are available in the receive buffer, it can return their count.

 Method `peek` requires to have at least one byte as a receive buffer.

 Tip: If `flush()` is implemented, it is good to call `flush()` in `available()` if `available()` returns 0.
 Arduino users are not used to call `flush()`.
 This way the library calls `flush()` for them once the sketch proceeds to wait for the response.

-## Secure TCP
+### Secure TCP

 TODO

-# TCP Server
+## TCP Server

-## Class Server
+### Class Server

 Arduino has a base class `Server`.
 It is inherited from the `Print` class.
 The base class `Server` has only
 ```